Olga Zilboorg: Career

 "Miss Zilboorg's tone is full and appealing, particularly in the romantic, lyrical parts," commented one reporter in 1954.
 After graduating from the Manhattan School in 1957 she joined the St. Louis Symphony, as one its first woman members.
 While in St. Louis she toured the United States with the St. Louis Trio.
 In 1959, she competed in the Pablo Casals Second International Cello Contest.
 In 1962 she left the St. Louis Symphony to pursue a solo career.
 In that year she was a contestant in the Second International Tchaikovsky Contest.
-In 1962-1963 she gave debut recitals at the Wigmore Hall in London, the Brahms-Saal at the Musikverein in Vienna and Carnegie Recital Hall in New York.
+In 1962–1963 she gave debut recitals at the Wigmore Hall in London, the Brahms-Saal at the Musikverein in Vienna and Carnegie Recital Hall in New York.
 In these concerts and later in her career she championed Dallapiccola's Ciaccona, Intermezzo e Adagio (1945) for solo cello.
 She was in the pit orchestra for the original Broadway run of Hello, Dolly! in 1964.
 After 1965 she devoted much of her time to teaching cello privately on Long Island, later joining the faculty of the Stony Brook University Pre-College Music Program.
 She was a founding member of North Shore Pro Musica chamber ensemble in 1981, and performed with the Long Island Philharmonic.
-In 2009, she was honored with a resolution in the New York State Senate, recognizing her as "as recipient of the Visual and Performing Arts Award by the Town of Brookhaven Office of Women's Services."
+In 2009, she was honored with a resolution in the New York State Senate, recognizing her as "recipient of the Visual and Performing Arts Award by the Town of Brookhaven Office of Women's Services."